Dynamics of collective minds in online communities: Discussion

 \subsection{Collective mind model for online news community}

 In this section, we provide a detailed account of the computational model and the procedures undertaken to simulate the dynamics of the collective mind in the online news community.
-Hyperparameters, functional forms, and initialization details are provided in Supplementary Note 1, Supplementary Fig. 1, and Supplementary Table 1 to ensure replicability.
+Hyperparameters, functional forms, and additional details on initialization and the rationale for each model choice are provided in the SI Appendix, section 1, and Table S4 to ensure replicability.
+Note that most of the model settings we employed here are chosen to reflect the empirical findings from our data (see SI Appendix, Fig. S15, where the empirical data and our choice of model parameters are highlighted), and one can freely alter the settings of our framework according to one's data at hand to model different online communities.
+Besides these configurable settings, our model has exactly two free parameters that characterize the individual community characteristics: the filter strength ($\lambda_f$) and the memory strength ($\lambda_m$).

-\subsubsection{Semantic network Construction}
+\subsubsection{Semantic network construction}